vvanouytsel/braindump/Braindump/DevOps/Implementing the Three Flows.md

 Doing this makes releases a lot less complex, as a release just means enabling a set of feature toggles to make the software available to the public.

 ![[Pasted image 20250119110031.png]]

+## Change your architecture if necessary

+There is no perfect architecture.
+An architecture is used to reach certain goals.
+As the application grows, these goals can and will change.
+Whenever this happens, the architecture should change to reflect that.

+One technique that can be used to change architectures is the "[Strangler Fig Pattern"](https://martinfowler.com/bliki/StranglerFigApplication.html).
+Using this pattern you put all 'legacy' functionality behind an API and stop making any changes to it.
+New functionality is written using the new architecture.
+When required the new code can make calls to the legacy code through the API.

+Access to services should go through versioned APIs (versioned services/immutable services).
+This allows us to modify the service without having an impact on the callers.
+The system will become more decoupled if we handle it that way.
+When arguments of the API need to be modified, a new API version is created and all services that use it will be migrated over to the latest versions.

+Using this pattern, you can slowly convert your architecture step by step, just like a strangler fig takes over its host  tree.